 Anyone working in finance has a deep understanding of purchase order invoice processing, but non-PO invoice processing introduces an alternate set of circumstances.
 The differences between them can produce a lot of extra work and subsequent problems.
 The traditional method that starts with a purchase order, imposes requirements that the non-PO invoice processing alternative does not.
 AP professionals may prefer the traditional method for its orderly approach, but employees outside AP often consider it bureaucratic and unnecessarily time-consuming.

 The preference for using one method over another may depend on a powerful concept that Martin Luther originated in his defense of the 1521 Diet of Worms.
 The choice seems to come down to “whose ox gets gored.”
 AP professionals and other employees within a company may see things differently.
-The adage predicts that a preference depends on the self-interests of either group.
+The adage predicts that preference depends on the self-interests of either group.

 Starting with a Familiar Approach

-Familiarity with the accounts payable function usually requires you to use the traditional method of processing a supplier’s purchase-order-based invoice.
-Standard procedure involves receiving and coding it for the general ledger, obtaining approvals and posting it in the financial system as ready for payment.
+Familiarity with the accounts payable function usually requires you to use the traditional method of processing a vendor’s purchase-order-based invoice.
+Standard procedure involves receiving and coding it for the general ledger, obtaining approvals, and posting it in the financial system as ready for payment.
 Professionals accept P.O. invoicing as a method that represents one of only two types of supplier invoices.
 The other classification uses expense invoices which initiates non-PO invoice processing.

 Characteristics of P.O.
 Invoice Processing

-A standard invoice includes a purchase order number and a description of the agreed-to terms for goods and services between buyers and suppliers.
+A standard invoice includes a purchase order number and a description of the agreed-to terms for goods and services between buyers and vendors.
 When you receive an invoice, you match it against the P.O.
 Most companies use a 3-way invoice matching procedure to automate the process and verify the details.
 The typical P.O. invoice addresses the purchase of direct material and requires multiple approvals.

 Getting Acquainted with an Unfamiliar Approach